+- certificate_of_structure_occupancy_sample

-- Certificate of Structure
+- Informal

-- Occupancy Sample Informal Settlement Profile
+- Settlement Profile

-- Certificate of Parcel Ownership
+- certificate_of_parcel_ownership_sample

-- Sample Local Government Profile
+- Local Government

+- Profile

+- certificate_of_garden_occupancy_sample

-- Certificate of Garden Occupancy Sample Rural Agriculture Profile
+- Rural Agriculture

+- Profile

 Database Views for Document Templates

 What is Database View?

 Database View is just a table that is created using a database query.
 The query could be from one or more tables.
 For instance, you can create a view that only shows female party members.
 This view automatically gets updated when new female party members are added.
 If we also remove a female from the party table, the record will be removed from the view.